Music of Vietnam

-Traditional Vietnamese music encompasses a large umbrella of Vietnamese music from antiquity to present times, and can also encompass multiple groups, such as those from Vietnam's ethnic minority tribes.
+Vietnamese music encompasses a broad range of musical traditions and styles from antiquity to the present day, and can also encompass multiple groups, such as those from Vietnam's ethnic minorities.

 History

 Traditional Vietnamese music has been mainly used for religious activities, in daily life, and in traditional festivals.
 The music is considerably diverse due to Vietnam's ethnic population.
-Moreover, each of Vietnam's ethnic group owns many unique types of musical instruments.
-The influence of Asian musical cultures on Vietnamese music can be seen on particular instruments such as the flutes, zithers, harps and erhu.
-However, the recovery of stringed instruments from deer antlers dated to be 2,000 years old show clear similarities with traditional Vietnamese musical instruments which indicate that these traditional instruments have ancient origins.
+Moreover, each of Vietnam's ethnic groups owns many unique types of musical instruments.
+The influence of Asian musical cultures on Vietnamese music can be seen in particular instruments such as the flutes, zithers, harps, and erhu.
+However, the recovery of an almost complete stringed instrument from a deer antler dated to 2,000 years old and shows clear similarities with traditional Vietnamese musical instruments indicate that these traditional instruments have ancient origins.